Lakshmi Temple, Khajuraho

-Lakshmi Temple (Devanagari: लक्ष्मी मंदिर) is dedicated to Hindu Goddess Lakshmi.

-This structure is one of the monument among Khajuraho Group of Monuments, a World Heritage Site in India.
+Lakshmi Temple (Devanagari: लक्ष्मी मंदिर) is a small Hindu temple in Khajuraho, Chhatarpur district, Madhya Pradesh, India.
+It is part of the Khajuraho Group of Monuments, a UNESCO World Heritage Site.
+The temple is located in the Western Group of temples, facing the eastern entrance of the Lakshmana Temple and situated north of the Varaha Temple.